mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

   } while (0)
 </pre>

-Now we use this align operation to write an array of bytes into the bit stream efficiently.
-The only wrinkle is because the bit reader and bit writer work at the word level, so it's neccessary to have special code to handle the head and tail portion of the byte array.
+Now we can align to byte prior to writing an array of bytes, letting us use memcpy for the bulk of the array data.
+The only wrinkle is the bitpacker works at the word level, so it's necessary to have special handling for the head and tail portion of the byte array.
 Because of this, the code is quite complex and is omitted for brevity.
 You can find it in the [sample code](https://www.patreon.com/gafferongames) for this article.

-The end result is a __serialize_bytes__ primitive that we can use to serialize a string as its length followed by the string data like so:
+The end result of all this is a __serialize_bytes__ primitive that we can use to serialize a string as a length followed by the string data, like so:

 <pre>
 template &lt;typename Stream&gt;
 bool serialize_string_internal( Stream &amp; stream,
-                                char* string,
+                                char * string,
                                 int buffer_size )
 {
     uint32_t length;